PsyTeachR/ug1-practical/docs/16-project.md

   pivot_wider(names_from = q_name, values_from = dv)
 ```

 Right.
 Your turn.
-Remember, coding isn't about memorising code, it's about knowing where to look for examples that you can modify with your new variables.
-You may find it helpful to use the search function in this book.
+You may find it helpful to use the search function in this book to find examples of the code you need.

 <div class="figure" style="text-align: center">
 <img src="./images/searching.gif" alt="Searching for functions" width="75%" height="75%" />